Fast Rendezvous on a Cycle by Agents with Different Speeds: Rendezvous without Communication

-\begin{theorem} Consider the setting in which no communication is allowed. \begin{itemize} \item The rendezvous time of any algorithm is, at least, $\frac{cn}{c^2 - 1}$. \item There exists an algorithm whose rendezvous time is $\frac{cn}{c^2 - 1}$. \end{itemize} \end{theorem} \begin{proof} Let us first show the first part of the theorem, namely, the lower bound.
-Given an algorithm, let $\hat{t}$ denote the rendezvous time of the algorithm, that is, the maximum time (over all initial placements and all cycles of length $n$) for the agents (executing this algorithm) to reach rendezvous.
+\begin{theorem} Consider the case that agents cannot communicate at all.
+The rendezvous time of any algorithm is, at least, $\frac{cn}{c^2 - 1}$, even assuming sense of direction. \end{theorem} \begin{proof} Given an algorithm, let $\hat{t}$ denote the rendezvous time of the algorithm, that is, the maximum time (over all initial placements and all cycles of length $n$) for the agents (executing this algorithm) to reach rendezvous.
+Recall, in this part of the theorem, we assume that agents have sense of direction.
 Without loss of generality, we assume that the direction an agent starts walking is clockwise.

 Consider, first, two identical cycles $C_A$ and $C_B$ of length $n$ each.
 Let us mark a location $v\in C_A$ and a location $u\in C_B$.
-Let us examine the (imaginary) scenario in which agent $A$ (respectively, $B$) in placed on the cycle $C_A$ (respectively, $C_B$) alone, that is, the other agent is not on the cycle.
+Let us examine the (imaginary) scenario in which agent $A$ (respectively, $B$) is placed on the cycle $C_A$ (respectively, $C_B$) alone, that is, the other agent is not on the cycle.
 Furthermore, assume that agent $A$ is placed at $v$ and agent $B$ is placed at $u$.
 In this imaginary scenario, agents $A$ and $B$ start executing the protocol at the same time, separately, on each of the corresponding cycles.
 Viewing $u$ as homologous to $v$, a homologous location $h(x)\in C_B$ can be defined for each location in $x\in C_A$ in a natural way (in particular, $h(v)=u$).

 For each time $t\in [0,\hat{t}]$, let $d(t)$ denote the clockwise distance between the location $b_t\in C_B$ of the slower agent $B$ at time $t$ and the homologous location $h(a_t)\in C_B$ of the location $a_t\in C_A$ of the faster agent $A$ at time $t$.
 Note that $d(t)$ is a real value in $[0,n)$.
 Initially, we assume that all reals in $[0,n)$ are colored {\em white}.
 As time passes, we {\em color} the corresponding distances by black, that is, at every time $t$, we color the distance $d(t)\in [0,n)$ by black.
 Note that the size of the set of black distances is monotonously non-decreasing with time.